sudmantlab/loco-pipe/README.md

 - Can be launched with a single line of code
 - Incorporation of key filtering steps and best practices for low-coverage data
-- Key results are plotted automatically for easy visual inspection
+- Key results are plotted automatically for visual inspection
 - Easy customization through a configuration file
 - Detailed tutorial with a [toy dataset](https://github.com/sudmantlab/loco-pipe/blob/main/toyfish.md)